Springle3152/ohapp/readme.md

 >>> import flask
 >>>
 ```
 If this statement does not give you any errors, Flask is installed and ready to be used.

-Now you can run the app.
+## Extensions

 Flask uses extensions to make the app work.
 You need to install five extensions before you can run the app.
 The **first** is to remember environment variables:
 ```